 Overall, the auto train was a wonderful way to get to Walt Disney World.
 It was so much less stressful and less confining than flying, especially with a toddler.
 Plus you have the luxury of having your own vehicle and all of your stuff ready and loaded when you arrive in Florida.

 Have you tried the Auto Train from the northeast to Florida?
 Any other advice to share with our readers?
 Share in the comments.

 - is the auto train worth it

 - auto train to disney world

 - amtrak auto train reviews

-- auto train with 3 children
+- auto train good for kids

 - auto train to florida tips